 Photography hints and tips for Cadini di Misurina

 You could honestly point your camera pretty much anywhere from the main viewpoint and get an amazing shot!
-If you’re anything like me you’ll have all your gear with you anyway.
-If, however, you’d like to plan a little better, here’s everything you need to know to take awesome photos once you’ve done the hike to Cadini di Misurina.
+If you’re anything like me, you’ll have all your gear with you anyway.

 Best photography spots at Cadini di Misurina

-In my opinion, there are 3 spots to consider.
-The first is as you’re approaching the main viewpoint, when you’re in the curve of the mountain before the path splits to the upper and lower viewpoints.
-If you stop here and look towards the left you’ll get a great angle of the viewpoint and in front of the most impressive peaks.
+The first great photo op is as you approach the main viewpoint.
+When you’re in the curve of the mountain, before the path splits to the upper and lower viewpoints, stop and look left.
+You’ll get a great angle of the viewpoint in front of the most impressive peaks.

 The second spot is the upper viewpoint.
-This is where you can easily get up close to your subject whilst also having the best angle of the peaks in the background.
+This is where you can easily get up close to your subject while having the best angle of the peaks in the background.
 You won’t need to worry if it’s wet, icy or snowy since this is a large flat area with plenty of space to move around.
 This was actually my favourite location.

 The third spot is the main viewpoint.
-You can get a great angle down into the valley and a wide-angle lens will get you the full mountain range in view.
+You can get a great angle down into the valley, and a wide-angle lens will get you the full mountain range in view.
 However, I think this is better as a location to get a subject to stand to add a sense of scale to your images.

 Best time to photograph the Cadini di Misurina